 Eat The Frog Fitness has 3 different workouts:

-- Cardio – Cardio workouts are mainly focused on interval training using the Concept II Rowers and Keiser Spin Bikes.
+Cardio workouts are mainly focused on interval training using the Concept II Rowers and Keiser Spin Bikes.
+I love these wokrouts becasue they remind me of Orangetheory fitness.

-Plus, each workout ends with a 5-minute cool-down, which is a combination of stretching and foam rolling as a way to enhance recovery and decrease your risk of injury.
+A 5-minute cool-down is a combination of stretching and foam rolling as a way to enhance recovery and decrease your risk of injury.

 Is Eat The Frog Fitness Workout Effective?

-Multiple studies have shown that “16-weeks of high-intensity functional training have shown significant improvements in maximal oxygen consumption (around 12%), decreases in body fat (around 8%), as well as improvements in bone mineral content (around 1%)” (Feito et al. 2018).
+“16-weeks of high-intensity functional training have shown significant improvements in maximal oxygen consumption (around 12%), decreases in body fat (around 8%), as well as improvements in bone mineral content (around 1%)”.Feito et al. 2018

 In other words, this is a viable alternative to traditional resistance training, at least when it comes to developing cardiorespiratory health and improved body composition.